ctfs/write-ups-2015/th3jackers-ctf-2015/stegano/steg300/README.md

 ![](./trailing6.png)

-Our six puzzle pieces can be permutated to generate the correct flag using [this pyhton script](./permutations.py):
+Our six puzzle pieces can be permutated to generate the correct flag using [this python script](./permutations.py):

 ```bash
 $ python2.7 permutations.py